Greater-Wellington-Regional-Council/Environmental-Outcomes-Platform/docs-site/src/markdown-pages/design/technical-design.md

 ### Capture

-Capture components allow for getting information where EOP is the system of record.
-This will be used when there is a potential for providing new tools to all councils for replacing existing data capture methods.
-New tooling will allow for bring the data captured up to new standards for meta-data that are not caught in existing systems.
+Capture components support ingestion of data where EOP is the system of record.
+These will be developed when there is an opportunity to improve on existing data capture tools for all councils, such as supporting newer data-standards or capturing meta-data not-supported by existing systems.

-This type of component is a long term vision for the EOP solution.
+This type of component is a longer term goal for the EOP.

 Example Capture components:

 - Field capture user interface that may be running on a mobile device
 - IOT endpoints for capturing data from sensors
-- User interface for QA review
+- User interfaces for QA review

 ## Data Stores